-- Federal Unemployment Tax
+- Federal unemployment tax

 - Social Security and Medicare taxes paid for your employees

-Travel, Meals & Entertainment
+Travel, Meals, & Entertainment

 - Business Travel.
-If you go on a business trip, your hotel, plane ticket, taxi fares, parking, and tips for the bellboy, are all deductible using line 24a.
-You must keep your receipts for all these items as this is one area that the IRS frequently audits.You can’t deduct travel outside North America for a business convention or other meeting unless the convention is directly related to your business and there’s a very good reason for it to be held outside the continent.
-(No free trips to the Maldives to talk about plumbing supplies.)
+If you go on a business trip, your hotel, plane ticket, taxi fares, parking, and tips for bellhops are all deductible using Line 24a.
+You must keep your receipts, as this is one area the IRS frequently audits.
+As for travel outside North America for a business convention or other meeting, it’s deductible if the convention is directly related to your business and there’s a good reason it’s outside the continent.
+You can find more detailed information in IRS Publication 463, “Travel, Gift and Car Expenses.”

 - You as the business owner are treated differently from other employees (even if you are self-employed).
 While there are dedicated lines on Schedule C for your employees’ wages, health insurance, and retirement plans, your own costs in these categories are not included.
 Your cost of health care can be deducted on Schedule 1.
 Similarly, your SEP or SIMPLE plan contributions are deducted on Schedule 1, Line 16.
 For deductions and limits, see IRS Publication 560, “Retirement Plans for Small Business.”

-If you keep these things in mind and track your expenses carefully, you’ll be in good shape to really take advantage of your deductions.
+If you keep these things in mind and track your necessary expenses carefully, you’ll be in good shape to really take advantage of your deductions.